EricFecteau/rust-data-analysis/src/1_start/crates.md

 * "regex": Allows for the use of regex to select columns
 * "fmt": Allows to format the output of Polars (e.g. format tables as markdown)

+You can find all the available features in the [Polars documentation](https://docs.rs/crate/polars/latest/features).

 ## PostgreSQL

 The [postgres](https://docs.rs/postgres/latest/postgres/) crates is a synchronous library to read and write data to a PostgreSQL database.
 Postgres, being simple to install and use, is used as an example in this book.
 It could be replaced by various other crates used to read other databases: [MySql](https://docs.rs/mysql_common/latest/mysql_common/), [Sqlite](https://docs.rs/rusqlite/0.32.1/rusqlite/), [MSSQL](https://crates.io/crates/tiberius), [Oracle](https://docs.rs/tiberius/0.12.3/tiberius/).
 Other databases should also be available through these crates, such as Mariadb (MySql), ClickHouse (MySql), Redshift (PostgreSQL), Azure SQL Database (MSSql).